looker/hackernews/01_intro.md

 ## Other Ideas to Research

+There is lots more to investigate.

 * What's really in a score?
 Is it related to the number of comments?
 * If it is, are there any cliffs in comments that might be a better indicator of "frontpageness"?
-* Of there are multiple people that post the same URL with almost the exact same text, does timing matter?
+* If there are multiple people that post the same URL with almost the exact same text, does timing matter?
 * What time of day is the best time to post?
 Does it matter?
 * Does velocity of comments matter in score?
 How soon after the post do comments need to happen before a score goes up?
 * Do some commenters matter more then others (for example, if you get a comment from someone that comments a lot, does that help your score more?)